 At Dr Pepper Snapple Group, we are proud to say that we do good things with flavor.
 As a leader in flavored beverages, our products have been enjoyed by families for generations.
 We respect our consumers and appreciate the trust they have in our company and our products.
 As such, we believe that we must work to maintain that trust every day by making decisions that reflect our shared values.

 Our soft drinks, juices and juice drinks are loved by all ages, and can be consumed responsibly as part of a balanced and active lifestyle.
-We encourage families to make the right choices for themselves by providing clear calorie labels on the front of our products, smaller portion sizes, numerous regular, low and no calorie options and our nutrition and ingredient website.
+We encourage families to make the right choices for themselves by providing clear calorie labels on the front of our products, smaller portion sizes, numerous regular, low- and no-calorie options and our nutrition and ingredient website.
 We also support efforts to promote fitness through programs such as Let’s Play, a community partnership founded by DPS to encourage families to make physical activity a daily priority.

 In the U.S., we removed full-calorie sodas during the school day and replaced them with a range of low and no -calorie, smaller-portion choices as part of our industry’s voluntary School Beverage Guidelines.
+The industry’s efforts are now reflected in the U.S. Department of Agriculture’s (USDA) interim final rule on competitive foods and beverages sold in schools.

 Except for our Mott’s sauce and juice products, which provide fruit servings as part of a balanced diet, we do not market our beverage brands in print, broadcast or online media where more than 35 percent of the primary audience is children under 12.